Gitta Kutyniok: Education and career

 Kutyniok was educated in Detmold, and in 1996 earned a diploma in mathematics and computer science at University of Paderborn.
 She then completed her doctorate (Dr. rer. nat.) at Paderborn in 2000.
 Her dissertation, Time-Frequency Analysis on Locally Compact Groups, was supervised by Eberhard Kaniuth.

 From 2000 to 2008 she held short term positions at Paderborn University, the Georgia Institute of Technology, the University of Giessen, Washington University in St. Louis, Princeton University, Stanford University, and Yale University.
-In 2006 she earned her habilitation in Giessen, in 2008 she became a full professor at Osnabrück University, and in 2011 she was given the Einstein Chair at the Technical University of Berlin.
+In 2006 she earned her habilitation in Giessen, in 2008 she became a full professor at Osnabrück University, and in 2011 she was given the Einstein Chair at Technische Universität Berlin.
 In 2018 she added courtesy affiliations with computer science and electrical engineering at TU Berlin.
-In October 2020 she moved to the Ludwig Maximilian University of Munich, where she holds a Bavarian AI Chair.
+In October 2020 she moved to the Ludwig Maximilian University of Munich, where she holds a Bavarian AI chair.

 Since taking her position in Berlin she has also visited ETH Zürich, and taken an adjunct faculty position at the University of Tromsø.